-Simply put, reflexivity involves researchers considering themselves and their practice to make implicit biases and effects explicit.43 As such, qualitative researchers do not seek to paint themselves out of research but to be open, honest and explicit about the ways the research may be influenced by any given researcher.
+Simply put, reflexivity involves researchers considering themselves and their practice to make implicit biases and effects explicit.
+41 As such, qualitative researchers do not seek to paint themselves out of research but to be open, honest and explicit about the ways the research may be influenced by any given researcher.
 It is a means of holding both subjective and objective roles in relation to the participant and the data produced, acknowledging that researchers are both close to, and distant from, participants and data which themselves exist within particularly interpersonal networks.
-44 This is different to reflexivity in education and professional development which is more closely aligned with reflection, and personal and professional development.
+42 This is different to reflexivity in education and professional development which is more closely aligned with reflection, and personal and professional development.
 Reflexivity is not simply reflection.
-45 It is not a case of asking what went well in that interview? and how might I do better next time?
+43 It is not a case of asking what went well in that interview? and how might I do better next time?
 Granted, reflection of this nature is important in qualitative research but reflexivity goes beyond that to locate the researcher as a dynamic, active participant in the inherently social interactional space of research and the knowledge produced from it.
-44 Woolgar's notion of a continuum of reflexivity is useful to further explain this.
-46 At the one end of the continuum is 'benign introspection' (or reflection), which is concerned with the process of research and the verification of results where researchers ask themselves, for example, how well their research captured the perspectives of research participants and how accurately methods were reproduced across participants.
+42 Woolgar's notion of a continuum of reflexivity is useful to further explain this.
+44 At the one end of the continuum is 'benign introspection' (or reflection), which is concerned with the process of research and the verification of results where researchers ask themselves, for example, how well their research captured the perspectives of research participants and how accurately methods were reproduced across participants.
 This positions the topic of research as separate to, and removed from, researchers, their lives and experiences where the truth about a particular phenomenon is best captured through the use of standardized methods.
-Reflexivity sits at the other end of the continuum and turns the evaluative gaze away

 Reflexivity sits at the other end of the continuum and turns the evaluative gaze away from the deployment of research methods and on to the researcher themselves.
-This approach does not privilege one theoretical position about a particular phenomenon but, rather, understands social life as constituted by multiple actors, experiences, structures, perspectives and knowledges.47 As such, the research encounter and the researcher themselves are just how that is.
+This approach does not privilege one theoretical position about a particular phenomenon but, rather, understands social life as constituted by multiple actors, experiences, structures, perspectives and knowledges.
+As such, the research encounter and the researcher themselves are implicated in this dynamic landscape and the process of reflexivity is focused on untangling just how that is.
 Below we suggest that drawing on theoretical frameworks can be a useful lens through which to do this untangling work.